My family and I love to travel and explore new places. We have been blessed to travel across the United States.

 Milwaukee is the largest city in Wisconsin and has a lot to offer.
 The Milwaukee County Zoo is one of the best zoos in the country.
 Milwaukee is home to Harley Davidson and they have a big rally every summer.
 It is also home to the following professional sports teams: Milwaukee Brewers (MLB), Milwaukee Bucks (NBA), and the Milwaukee Admirals (AHL).
 The Milwaukee skyline is impressive as you approach the city from the south.
 This is just a taste of what Milwaukee has to offer.

-Door County is located northeast of Green Bay on a peninsula that separates Lake Michigan and the Bay of Green Bay.
+Door County is northeast of Green Bay on the Door Peninsula that separates Lake Michigan and the Bay of Green Bay.
 It is very beautiful and one of the top vacation spots in Wisconsin.
 The best time of the year to go is in the fall.
 The whole area is full of quaint shops, bed and breakfasts, and unique small towns.
+There are also a lot of lighthouses to checkout.
 Fish boils are extremely popular in Door County.
-My family and I have vacationed up there twice and loved it.
+My family and I have vacationed up there twice and loved it each time.

 Michigan has the largest freshwater coastline in the country as it borders four of the five Great Lakes.
 Here is something that you probably did not know.
 Michigan has the second longest coast line in the United States, with Alaska being the state with the most coast line.